Let Me Take Your Pulse

-Let Me Take Your Pulse (你好，我的大夫; lit.
-Hello My Doctor) is a Hong Kong television series created and produced by television network TVB.
+Let Me Take Your Pulse (你好，我的大夫 (Hello My Doctor)) is a Hong Kong television series created and produced by television network TVB.
 It premiered on 11 September 2023 and ran until 13 October 2023, spanning 25 episodes.
 Starring Sisley Choi and Matthew Ho, the series follows the lives of a group of young Chinese Medicine practitioners and their life journey in healing themselves and others.